deepjyotisaha/learnagent/README.md

 - **ikea_return_policy.txt**: Example grounding context for the agent.
 - **user_profile.txt**: Example user memory/profile for the agent.
 - **requirements.txt**: All required Python dependencies for this project.
-- **AI4All - Hands-on - Fundamentals of LLM & Agents.code-workspace**: VS Code workspace settings.
-- **__pycache__/**: Python bytecode cache (auto-generated).

----

-## 💡 Tips
-- Make sure the MCP server is running before starting the agent if you want to use MCP tools.
-- You can extend the agent by adding new tools to `sales_tools.py` and updating `sales_tools_description.json`.
-- For troubleshooting, check the terminal output and any log files generated.

 ---